What is the Parkinson’s Exercise and Wellness Center?

 What about outdoor classes?

 Yes!
-Our Urban Poling classes take place at Meadowbrook Park, weather permitting, four times a week.
+Our Urban Poling classes take place at Meadowbrook Park, weather permitting, two times a week.
 This take on Nordic Walking is especially beneficial because, unlike regular walking, this form of poling activates the majority of your body's muscles.
 It is not necessary to bring or purchase your own poles for this class.

 What is Rock Steady Boxing and why do you offer it?

 Rock Steady Boxing is a fitness program dedicated to fighting against the symptoms of Parkinson's Disease such as rigidity, freezing gait, falls, etc. The goal is to improve quality of life through a non-contact boxing-based fitness curriculum through forced, intense exercise.
 This can reduce, reverse, and delay Parkinson’s symptoms.
-Read more at thepewc.org/rock-steady

 What is PWR!
 Moves and why do you offer it?

 Parkinson’s Wellness Recovery is a Parkinson's Disease-specific training program that maintains or restores deterioration and interference with big movements through sports, fitness and more traditional gym activities.
 Based on the principles established by LSVT Big and Loud, PWR!
 Moves encourages problem solving, fast processing and sequencing, challenging the participant with different techniques.
-Read more at thepewc.org/pwr-moves

 What is Parkinson's and the Art of Expression?

 While exercise targets the physical aspects of Parkinson's Disease, recent studies have shown that expressive arts (like theatre) target the non-motor symptoms by accessing the centers of the brain, rewiring neuropathways, lowering stress, improving mood and motivation and helps with voice inflection and volume.
-Read more at thepewc.org/parte

-What is Moving and Shaking?
+What is Movin' and Shakin'?

-What is Mat Pilates?
+What is Mat Fusion?

 Do you offer any classes for caregivers or loved ones of people with PD?

 F2C is a unique fitness and therapy-based program created specifically for caregivers of people living with Parkinson's Disease.
 It is designed to build mentally, emotionally, and physically strong caregivers who can confidently perform the demanding tasks of caring for their loved one.
-Read more at thepewc.org/fit2care